 - missed rubbish or recycling collections

 - fires and smoke/smell pollution

 - proposals for speed bumps/ CCTV/ pedestrian crossings/ new road layouts/ etc.

 - complaining or commenting about the council

 Please do not report problems which present an immediate risk to life, for example missing manhole covers or a fallen lamp column.

 Issues reported via the website are only actioned during office hours.
-If you require an Out of Hours service please ring our main number 01252 622122 and a message will direct you to the relevant Council Out of Hours service.
+If you require an out of hours service please call 01252 622122 and a message will direct you to the relevant Council out of hours service.